-Jennifer lives in Manchester and has helped to care for her father, her mother and her aunt.
+Jennifer lives in Manchester and has helped to care for her father, mother and aunt.
 All had various forms of dementia.

 “I often think that caring for my parents and aunt is the best thing I have ever done.

 My father had Alzheimer’s.
-I learned that arguing or saying “you’re wrong” doesn’t do any good at all.
+I learned that arguing or saying 'you’re wrong' doesn’t do any good at all.
 He was frantic once because he was convinced someone was stealing from his bank account.
-I knew there was no problem so I invented a phone conversation and assured him the bank had checked and everything was fine but they would keep an eye on things, and he was happy with that.
+I knew there was no problem so I invented a phone conversation and assured him the bank had checked and everything was fine.
+I told him they would keep an eye on things, and he was happy with that.
 You use ‘white lies’ when there is a purpose.

 After his death I moved in with my mother and ended up looking after her for several years, ultimately 24/7 – partly because of her poor physical health, and eventually because she developed vascular dementia.

-We spoke very openly about it, so I was able to reassure her that although I knew she was muddled, I was taking care of everything.
+We spoke very openly about her illness, so I was able to reassure her that although I knew she was muddled, I was taking care of everything.
 She accepted that and thanked me for looking after her.

 It was exhausting.
 I realise now that in the last couple of years of caring for my mother, I was stressed out.
 I would stay up stupidly late just to have some time to myself, and I regularly woke at 4am just from anxiety for my mother.
 I think stress triggered illness in me.
 As well as the sheer physical work of looking after someone who can no longer manage to wash and dress themselves, there is the emotionally dramatic change of role as the younger person turns into the parent, and the parent becomes the child.

 My mother said to me more than once, ‘When I die, you’ll get your life back’ and it upset me at the time, but she was right.
 It was quite hard allowing myself to take my life back, clearing out the family home, making contact with friends and taking part in the community again.